The No. 1 Thing That Will Distinguish Your Business

 Sound simple?
 It is...and it isn't.

-We're always tempted to embellish the features – or underestimate the time they will take.
-Erring on the side of caution is something smart business owners do, and then exceed their customers' expectations whenever possible.
+We're always tempted to embellish the features — or underestimate the time they take.
+Smart business owners err on the side of caution and then exceed their customers' expectations whenever possible.

-Good marketing does frame your product or service in the best possible light, but it also should be accurate.
-Customers do expect to get what you promised.
+Good marketing frames your product or service in the best possible light, but it also should be accurate.
+Customers expect to get what you promised.
 Experiencing a bait-and-switch leaves a bad taste in their mouths.

 We have trained ourselves to look for the asterisk (and the six-point font in italics buried at the bottom of the page) to try and find "the catch."